By: Nicholas Brown.

 Shutting Down, Rebooting, and Power Management

-shutdown: This can shut down or reboot the computer.
+shutdown: This Ubuntu command can shut down or reboot your machine.
 Example Usage:

 shutdown -h now